rhysd/unite-go-import.vim/README.md

 A unite.vim source to import Go packages
 ========================================

 This is a [unite.vim](https://github.com/Shougo/unite.vim) source to import packages for Go programming language.
-You can search and import/drop packages incrementally in unite interface.
+You can search and import/drop packages incrementally with unite interface.

 ## Usage